instantiations/tonel-vast/README.md

 ## Examples and Demos
-There is a [whole Github project](https://github.com/vasmalltalk/tonel-demos/) that contains demos about Tonel integration with VASmalltalk.
+There is a [whole Github project](https://github.com/vasmalltalk/tonel-demos/) that contains demos about Tonel integration with VA Smalltalk.

 ## Roadmap / Next steps